abinit/abinit/doc/tutorial/paw1.md

 Radial grid used for pseudo valence density is grid 4
 ```

-After the SCF cycle section:
+- After the SCF cycle section:
 The value of the integrated compensation charge evaluated by two different
-numerical methodologies (remember: PAW atomic dataset are not norm-conserving
+numerical methodologies; 1- computed in the _augmentation regions_
-pseudopotentials); it is given calculated in the augmentation regions (PAW
+on the "spherical" grid, 2- computed in the whole simulation cell on the
-spheres) on the "spherical" grid and also in the whole simulation cell on the
+"FFT" grid...
-"FFT" grid.
 A discussion on these two values will be done in a forthcoming section.

 ```
 PAW TEST: